apache/samza/docs/startup/preview/index.md

 The coordination service is currently derived from the job coordinator factory.
 Samza ships with a `ZkJobCoordinatorFactory` implementation which has a corresponding `ZkCorrdinationServiceFactory`.

-Let’s walk through the coordination sequence for a Zookeeper based embedded application:
+Let’s walk through the coordination sequence for a ZooKeeper based embedded application:

 * Each processor (participant) will register with the pluggable coordination service.
 During the registration it will provide its own participantId.
-* One of the participants will be elected as the Leader.
+* One of the participants will be elected as the leader.
-* The Leader monitors the list of all the active participants.
+* The leader monitors the list of all the active participants.
-* Whenever the list of the participants changes, the Leader will generate a new JobModel for the current participants.
+* Whenever the list of the participants changes, the leader will generate a new JobModel for the current participants.
 * The new JobModel will be pushed to a common storage.
-The default implementation uses Zookeeper for this purpose.
+The default implementation uses ZooKeeper for this purpose.
 * Participants are notified that the new JobModel is available.
 Notification is done through the coordination services, e.g. Zookeeper.
 * The participants will stop processing, apply the new JobModel, and then resume processing.

-The following diagram shows the relationships of the coordinators in the Zookeeper coordination service implementation.
+The following diagram shows the relationships of the coordinators in the ZooKeeper coordination service implementation.

 <img src="/img/{{site.version}}/learn/documentation/introduction/coordination-service.png" alt="Coordination service diagram" style="max-width: 100%; height: auto;" onclick="window.open(this.src)">